henryschmidtuf/Populus_Stem_snRNAseq/README.md

 Once the integrated data is generated, it is possible to infer the developmental trajectories.
 Data should be reclustered according to the clustering guide in additional file 9.

 NOTE: This step requires the installation of dynverse, as shown at https://dynverse.org/users/1-installation/.
 In addition, Docker must be installed and running since dynverse requires it.
+The .R code " SessionInfo.R" can be utilized to view and install all necessary packages and their respective versions utilized in this analyis.

 ### Trajectory Analysis with Tradeseq was then carried out using the following code:
   * trajectory_inference_tradeseq.R